rubenwijnands999/dFC-fUS/README.md

 For creating simulations, modify and run the ```simulations.py``` script.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the software.
-Run the following commands:
+Run the following commands within a virtual environment:

 ```bash
 git clone https://github.com/rubenwijnands999/dFC-fUS
 cd dFC-fUS
 pip install .
 ```
+Note: cloning might take a while due to a large example data set included.

 ## Compatibility
 Software was tested on MacOS Monterey 12.2.1 with Python 3.7.